-We need to be braver and invest in change within the industry to ensure the quality of homes whilst also building at scale.
-That’s according to sector leaders and influencers who attended our Housing Forum 2019 to debate the importance of quantity and quality.
+VIVID need to be braver and invest in change within the industry to ensure the quality of homes whilst also building at scale.
+That’s according to sector influencers at VIVID’s Housing Forum who gathered to debate the importance of quantity and quality.

-Our event brought together 150 industry leaders, professionals and commentators to debate the impact of build quality on customer wellbeing amid a housing crisis.
-The forum was facilitated by our Chief Executive, Mark Perry and speakers included, Polly Toynbee, Guardian journalist, broadcaster and author, Rosie Toogood, CEO of Legal & General Modular Homes, Paul Kitson, Director – Markets, Partners, Places at Homes England and our Director of New Business and Development, Mike Shepherd.
+The forum brought together 150 industry leaders, professionals and commentators to debate the impact of build quality on customer wellbeing amid a housing crisis.
+The forum was facilitated by VIVID Chief Executive, Mark Perry and speakers included, Polly Toynbee, Guardian journalist, broadcaster and author, Rosie Toogood, CEO of Legal & General Modular Homes, Paul Kitson, Director – Markets, Partners, Places at Homes England and Mike Shepherd, VIVID’s Director of New Business and Development.

 A wide range of aspects were discussed in relation to build quality including safety, security, creating community spirit and energy efficiency.